aneezJaheez/PSN-CF-Recommender-System/README.md

 You can also check out how you can visualize the learning curves collected during the optimization processes for each model by visiting the <a href = "https://github.com/aneezJaheez/PSN-CF-Recommender-System/tree/master/Keras_Models/Optimization_logs">Optimization_logs</a> folder.</p>

-The keras models built in the files linked above are described and studied in detail in the [Keras_CollabFilter_Models.ipynb](https://github.com/aneezJaheez/PSN-CF-Recommender-System/blob/master/Keras_CollabFilter_Models.ipynb) notebook.
+The optimal keras models built in the files linked above are imported, described, and studied in detail in the [Keras_CollabFilter_Models.ipynb](https://github.com/aneezJaheez/PSN-CF-Recommender-System/blob/master/Keras_CollabFilter_Models.ipynb) notebook.

 The notebook also describes the process of making predictions using the models and finding the top-n recommendations for each user in the system.
 This is done using the two functions shown below.